ComposableFi/composable-ibc/hyperspace/core/README.md

 Since the relayer has no cache of the block heights at which packets events were emitted, it has to go through a more
 rigorous process to identify when the connection delay has been satisfied for some arbitrary consensus height.

-This is solved by via the following steps:
+This is solved via the following steps:
 1. The `PacketInfo` type returned by [`query_send_packets`](/hyperspace/primitives/src/lib.rs#L230) and [`query_recv_packets`](/hyperspace/primitives/src/lib.rs#239) must contain a height field, which for
 `SendPackets` represents the block height at which the packet was created and for `ReceivePackets`, the block height at
 which the acknowledgement of the packet was written on chain(for the majority of chains which execute ibc callbacks synchronously, this